 If that’s your situation, remember that working with Globalization Partners can help.
 As a global PEO, we can use our existing subsidiaries in countries around the world to help you expand.
 Our Lesotho compensation and benefits outsourcing services mean that we can add your employees to our payroll and benefits plan.
 You can, as a result, feel confident that your company will stay compliant while focusing your time on more pressing tasks.

 Lesotho’s Compensation Laws

-Lesotho’s minimum wage varies by sector and can range from 1,178 maloti to 1,285 maloti per month.
+Lesotho’s minimum wage varies by sector and can range from 686 maloti to 5,711 maloti a month.
 The Labor Code doesn’t prohibit working on a weekly rest day or public holiday, but employees should get 200% of their normal wage rate.
 If it’s a public holiday, employers can decide to either pay double the typical wage rate or provide a fully paid rest day.